U.S. Senate panel probes how crypto mining increases energy consumption - NewsBreak

 U.S. Senate panel probes how crypto mining increases energy consumption

-Sen. Pete Ricketts, R-Nebraska, speaks March 7, 2023, during a hearing of the Senate Subcommittee on Clean Air, Climate and Nuclear Safety.
-Screenshot/subcommittee video
+The process known as mining for digital assets, or cryptocurrency, consumes as much electricity as some entire nations.
+(Photo by Mario Tama/Getty Images)

-WASHINGTON — The so-called mining for digital assets, or cryptocurrency, consumes as much electricity as some entire nations, and U.S. senators explored the issue Tuesday in what they said was their first-ever hearing focused on the energy implications of digital currency.
+WASHINGTON — The process known as mining for digital assets, or cryptocurrency, consumes as much electricity as some entire nations, and U.S. senators explored the issue Tuesday in what they said was their first-ever hearing focused on the energy implications of digital currency.

 Crypto mining in both Nebraska and Pennsylvania was discussed in particular by the members of the panel of the Senate Committee on Environment and Public Works.

-Touting his legislative proposal to improve transparency of crypto mining, Democratic Sen. Ed Markey, of Massachusetts, likened it to being “more like digital coal than digital gold” and implored the industry — Bitcoin being the most popular currency — to “work smarter, not harder” by improving energy efficiency as the world faces the effects of climate change.
+Touting his legislative proposal to improve transparency of crypto mining, Democratic Sen. Ed Markey, of Massachusetts, likened it to being “more like digital coal than digital gold.”
+He implored the industry — Bitcoin being the most popular currency — to “work smarter, not harder” by improving energy efficiency as the world faces the effects of climate change.

 “Bitcoin mining in the United States uses as much power as we need to light every single home in our country, and that demand on our grid is only going to grow,” Markey said in opening remarks.